Embrace the Remarkable Advantages of Revision Rhinoplasty

 Revision Rhinoplasty Approach

 • Consultation – determine the function and residual cartilage.
-During the consultation, Dr. Shah uses validated questionnaires to determine the function of the nose including the NOSE scale.
+During the consultation, Dr. Shah used validated questionnaires, including the NOSE scale, to determine the function of the nose.
 He will also determine an estimate of how much residual cartilage is present to help patients understand their likelihood of needing grafting from the ear and /or rib.

 • Calculation – During the procedure, Dr. Shah will use the calculations and images as a guide to help him.
 He performs detailed measurements to allow for as accurate as possible outcomes.